SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/fundamental-principles.md

 {% include accordion-table.html content=acc-12 header_text='What happens if an issue occurs during the migration to Microsoft Azure?' header_expand_css='font-weight-normal' %}
 {% capture acc-13 %}
 {: .p .pl-3 .pr-3  }
-Yes, you will have the opportunity to test our eCom platform in a Microsoft Azure-based test environment before the migration.
+Yes, you will have the opportunity to test our e-commerce platform in a Microsoft Azure-based test environment before the migration.
 We will contact you with more details on how and when you can perform the tests, including any necessary adjustments for your specific solution.
 {% endcapture %}
-{% include accordion-table.html content=acc-13 header_text='Can you test our eCom platform in the Microsoft Azure environment?' header_expand_css='font-weight-normal' %}
+{% include accordion-table.html content=acc-13 header_text='Can you test our e-commerce platform in the Microsoft Azure environment?' header_expand_css='font-weight-normal' %}
 {% capture acc-14 %}
 {: .p .pl-3 .pr-3  }
 We will provide an exact date later, but our goal is to carry out the migration